glocq/galatea/README.markdown

 * Multiple pointer input (e.g. tablet touch)
 * Pitch correction, possibly via a separate VST/CLAP plugin, possibly a commercial one

+[^1]: The technical reason is: major web browsers will only allow the Web MIDI API to run in a "secure" context, which includes pages served over HTTPS or locally over HTTP, but *not* pages opened as local files.
+[^2]: Note that for some reason, the page is not considered a secure context when served using the Python module `http.server`.